 It’s one thing to take a long weekend and go for a drive.
 It’s something else to set a destination that is 4 states away and takes a full 24 hours to get there and back.
 Yet, despite the long time spent behind the wheel, Louisville is definitely within reach by car from the Twin Cities.
-I know the area has a lot more to offer visitors than we had time to see but we focused on the Bourbon Trail®.
+The area has a lot more to offer visitors than we had time to see, but we focused on the Bourbon Trail®.
 This was also an excuse to see the countryside, visit antique shops and stay at charming B&Bs.
 The bourbon was truly a bonus.

 Another bonus was the discovery of Rain vodka.
 Rain has been around since 1997, and you don’t have to go to Kentucky to buy it.
 You may have seen it on the shelf, but have you ever bothered to try it?
 In recent years Rain has been able to officially claim that it is made from 100% certified organic ingredients.
 You’ve probably heard of vodkas made from grain or potatoes—Rain is made from corn.
 Although technically, vodka can be made from anything, it’s supposed to be a clear, tasteless and odorless distillate.
 However, most vodka lovers will argue that vodka does indeed have some detectable flavor.
-I normally like to drink Ketel One because it has an edgy taste that works nicely with a lemon twist, but when I tasted Rain it was a revelation.
+We normally like to drink Ketel One because it has an edgy taste that works nicely with a lemon twist, but when we tasted Rain it was a revelation.
 This is a vodka that can be sipped—and enjoyed—neat.
 It has a buttery nose and it’s exceptionally smooth.
 Distilled seven times at the Buffalo Trace Distillery, Rain can sneak up on you and become your favorite vodka.
-Sure, it’s been available for years, but I don’t hear a lot of people talking about it.
+Sure, it’s been available for years, but you don’t hear a lot of people talking about it.
 If you are a vodka lover, give this recipe a try:

 2.75 oz Rain Organics Vodka